Neurotypic-ai/magus-mark/documentation/implementation/project-structure.md

 - Root tsconfig.json includes references to all project configs
 - Incremental builds supported through project references

+## File Naming Conventions

+The project follows specific file naming conventions to maintain consistency and improve code navigation:

+- **Descriptive File Names**: All files have descriptive names that indicate their purpose (e.g., `cli.ts`, `tag-editor.ts`)
+- **No index.ts Files**: Avoid using `index.ts` files except at the root of an entire package
+  - Instead of `commands/index.ts`, use `commands/commands.ts`
+  - Instead of `utils/object/index.ts`, use `utils/object/object.ts`
+  - This makes imports more explicit, improves code navigation, and simplifies debugging
+- **Component Files**: UI component files are named after the component they contain
+- **Type Files**: Type definition files use the `.d.ts` extension where appropriate
+- **Test Files**: Test files are named with the `.test.ts` or `.spec.ts` suffix
+- **Module Boundaries**: Each file should have a single responsibility and export related functionality

+These conventions help maintain a flat, navigable structure that makes it easier to understand the codebase and locate functionality.

 ## CI/CD Configuration

 The project implements a comprehensive CI/CD strategy:

 - **Repository-level workflows**: Located in `.github/workflows/`

   - `ci.yml`: Main CI workflow that runs on all changes
   - `release.yml`: Release workflow triggered by tag creation